Collateral Information

 Fixed rate loan margins are displayed within the more detailed margins tables based on coupon and time remaining to maturity.
 Floating rate loan margins are displayed within the more detailed tables based on credit spread and time remaining to maturity.
 Margins for credit card receivables are published on the main Loans Margins Table.

 Out-of-Scope institutions will receive a margin for floating rate loans according to a base index for each loan type.
 Since out-of-scope institutions do not report a base index, the reference index is determined by in-scope institutions’ pledged loans.
 The level of the base index can change month-to-month and is applied against the coupon provided from out-of-scope institutions at a loan level to inform a credit spread.
-This collateral margins table illustrates the relationship of the credit spread to time remaining to maturity for a given loan.
+The collateral margins table illustrates the relationship of the credit spread to time remaining to maturity for a given loan.

 To confirm the specific margin applied to pledged collateral, contact your local Reserve Bank.